K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 ##### <a name="14"/>2.5.3.
 Update Instance API Guide
 Update Instance API modifies the plan of previously existing service instance.
 Which means it upgrades or downgrades the plan of service instance.
 To use this function, the broker should be set as “plan_updateable: true” from the catalog endpoint.
-If this option field is not included, it returns an error in the contents of the service plan modify request, and the broker does not call the API. 이 필드가 포함된 경우 개방형 클라우드 플랫폼의 모든 plan 변경 요청에 브로커로 API 호출을 수행하며 브로커에서는 plan 지원 여부를 확인한다.
+If this option field is not included, it returns an error in the contents of the service plan modify request, and the broker does not call the API.
+If this field is included, an API call is made to the broker for all plan modification requests in the open cloud platform.
+The broker checks for plan support avaiability.

 1. Request
 1.1.
 Route
 	PATCH /v2/service_instances/:instance_id

-참고: instance_id는 이전에 provision 서비스 인스턴스의 GUID
+Note: instance_id is the GUID of the previous provision service instance

 1.2.	cURL
 	$ curl http://username:password@broker-url/v2/service_instances/:instance_id -d '{